colinta/motion-xray/README.md

 That's enough to have the `Motion::Xray.toggle` command fired whenever you shake the device.
-If you want to use some other mechanism that launches Xray (a complicated gesture recognizer would be a good candidate), you can call `Xray.toggle` (which calls either `Xray.fire_up` or `Xray.cool_down`).
+If you want to use some other mechanism that launches Xray (a complicated gesture recognizer would be a good candidate), you can call `Motion::Xray.toggle` (which calls either `Motion::Xray.fire_up` or `Motion::Xray.cool_down`).
 The `Motion::Xray::XrayWindow` class is only used to listen for the shake event, so using it will not affect your app in any other way.

 When you shake your phone and activate Xray, you are presented with three panes and a toolbar at the bottom: